Sister Boniface Mysteries 2023 start date revealed for series two on Drama

 The popular character, brought to life by Lorna Watson, first appeared on screens in the Father Brown episode ‘The Bride of Christ’.

-Sister Boniface Mysteries will start on Friday, 11 March at 9PM on Drama.
+Series two of Sister Boniface Mysteries will start on Friday, 26 May 2023 at 9PM on Drama.

 A teaser shares: “Sister Boniface Mysteries dives into the endearing world of Great Slaughter and its secret weapon in its fight against crime, Sister Boniface.
 At a time when police forensics is rudimentary, Boniface’s I.Q. of 156, her PHD in forensic science, plus an addiction to popular detective fiction and a fully equipped crime laboratory make her an invaluable aid to Police investigations.

 “Mud, blood, stains, hairs and fibres.
 If there is evidence to be found Boniface will find it.
 Poisons, trace evidence, blood stains, etymology.
 She’s more up to speed on the latest forensic techniques than the Police.